-Training with BeeLeaf to become a QUALIFIED PSYCHOTHERAPIST with BeeLeaf usually takes a minimum of 2 – 3 years part-time and will require you to successfully complete our individual units of training set at the level of Masters degree level and meet the clinical practice, supervision and personal therapy requirements for award of our BeeLeaf Diploma in Contemporary Psychotherapy.
+Training with BeeLeaf to become a PSYCHOTHERAPIST usually takes a minimum of 2 – 3 years part-time depending on existing qualifications and experience and will require you to successfully complete our individual units of training and meet the clinical practice, supervision and personal therapy requirements for award of our BeeLeaf Diploma in Contemporary Psychotherapy.

-Training with BeeLeaf to become a UKCP ACCREDITED PSYCHOTHERAPIST usually takes a FURTHER 1 – 2 years part-time and will require you to achieve our Advanced Diploma in Contemporary Psychotherapy and meet the clinical practice, supervision and personal therapy requirements.
+Training with BeeLeaf to become a UKCP ACCREDITED PSYCHOTHERAPIST usually takes a FURTHER 1 – 2 years part-time depending on existing qualifications and experience and will require you to achieve our Advanced Diploma in Contemporary Psychotherapy and meet the clinical practice, supervision and personal therapy requirements.